 Most accidents involving commercial trucks are caused by mechanical problems including the two most common causes – defective or overused tires and brake failure.
-The U.S. DOT (Department of Transportation) notes that 30 percent of all commercial truck crashes each year involved brake failures, brake systems out of adjustment, or other serious brake related problem.
+The U.S. DOT (Department of Transportation) notes that 30 percent of all commercial truck crashes each year involved brake failures, brake systems out of adjustment, or other serious brake-related problem.

-The braking system on commercial trucks and tractor-trailers are so critical for the safety of everyone on the highways that federal regulations and Illinois State Law have set strict guidelines in place.
+The braking system on commercial trucks and tractor-trailers are so critical for the safety of everyone sharing the highways that federal regulations and Illinois State Law have set strict guidelines in place.
 Truck drivers are required to inspect the braking system every time they take to Illinois roads and freeways.
 However, because of cost constraints and limited time, many truckers and trucking companies cut corners on routine repairs and maintenance.

 Even though Illinois and the Federal Government have established rules and regulations governing commercial trucks, drivers and truck owners, requiring routine brake instructions, brakes still regularly fail when companies and operators

 Serious Injuries Ensuing When Truck Brakes Give Out